 Visiting Chelsea Flower Show

 However, I haven’t always been a garden lover.
-My mother is a passionate gardener and life long member of her local garden club.
+My mother is a passionate gardener and a lifelong member of her local garden club.
 When we were kids, she used to drag us around public gardens, bribing us with ice cream to placate us.
 I never understood what she saw in it.
 There were periods where I would decide to have my own garden, so my mum would patiently help me clear the weeds and plant it with flowers.
-But I never looked after it, and it wasn’t long before it was overrun with weeds and mum was having to take over.
-When I went to university, my mother gave me two flowering African Violets and my Aunt gave me an ‘unkillable’ cactus.
-Within a few months the cactus was dead, and the violets had stopped flowering, never to flower again for the entire four years of my university life.
+But I never looked after it, and it wasn’t long before it was overrun with weeds, and mum was having to take over.
+When I went to university, my mother gave me two flowering African Violets, and my Aunt gave me an ‘unkillable’ cactus.
+Within a few month,s the cactus was dead, and the violets had stopped flowering, never to flower again for the entire four years of my university life.
 I like to pride myself on the fact that they at least survived, although I honestly don’t know how.
-After University I moved overseas, so left my violets with my mother.
+After University, I moved overseas, so I left my violets with my mother.
 Within a couple of months, under my mother’s tender loving care, the violets were in full bloom.

 Visiting Chelsea Flower Show